Inc0n/uncrypt11/README.md

 ```

 If you're on iOS 10 or below, you should use the version I linked above or the many alternatives.

-Before I started writing this, I decided to use this opportunity to learn to use Vim.
-I haven't touched the source with anything other than Vim.
-It is my first time using Vim, so the source code may be a bit messy/unoptimized!